-The MPWD territory includes residential area with an estimated population of 28,000.
+The District cites an estimated service area population of 26,130.
 The service area consists primarily of residential uses, and significant commercial, institutional and industrial development.

 The following table from the Mid-Peninsula Water District Urban Water Management Plan indicates that the District's service area population is projected to grow by 3,300 persons or 12.8% by the year 2030.
+The District is in the process of updating the Urban Water Management Plan, which will include updated population data and projected growth.